GiantMolecularCloud/my-resume/README.md

 # Example PDF

-Thre three pages below show most possibilities that are implemented in my-resume.
+The three pages below show most possibilities that are implemented in my-resume.
 There are different pagestyles available, colors, header and much more can be optimized to match your taste.

 The default page style features a header and a highlight bar.